ucalgary/ad-bootcamp-0401-ucpl/README.md

 		* admin_area, dept, jobprofile_id
 	* convert "NULL" strings and empty values into nulls
 	* change the ucpl_num field to _id (will use as the document ID)
+* convert existing employee profiles into JSON documents (only for users with admin privs)
+* convert existing faculty and department tables into JSON documents
 * set up rewrites in CouchDB to tie all the pages together
 * set up Apache or nginx to reverse proxy the database